Cefuroxime in Brief

 in I.V. and oral preparations.
 Therefore, doctors can change the route

 of drug administration without altering the spectrum of antibacterial

-- Most active cephalosporin for beta-lactamase-producing Haemophilus
+- The most active cephalosporin for beta-lactamase-producing Haemophilus

-influenzae, organism that causes respiratory tract infections
+influenzae (except for ceftriaxone), the organism that causes respiratory tract infections

 such as otitis media, bronchitis and sinusitis.

 - Wide tissue distribution.
 Widely distributed in the body

 into most tissues and fluids including gallbladder, liver, kidney,

 bone, uterus, ovary, sputum, bile, and peritoneal, pleural, and synovial